 My name is Jaime Cross, I am a sound designer and composer for games.
-Currently I’m the Audio Lead at Team Junkfish in Scotland, working on our upcoming title Monstrum 2.
+My most recent role was as Senior Sound Designer at Glowmade, working on a secret project for Amazon Games.

 I have been working in the industry for the past 10 years, and have a strong passion for everything game audio related.
 I am a strong believer in taking a holistic approach to game audio, working out what is best for the game with other departments and team members and how the audio can elevate the whole project to a higher level.